Ax-Schanuel condition in arbitrary characteristic: The main theorem

 \subsection{Main theorem}

 We can prove now our main theorem under some extra assumptions on the algebraic group $A$.
 As it is discussed in Section \ref{char0}, this assumptions are not restrictive at all in the case of characteristic 0, but are quite restrictive in the case of positive characteristic.
 Still the result below generalizes \cite[Prop.
-3.1]{K6} from the case of $A=\ga^n$ to the case of $A=H^n$ for any 1-dimensional algebraic group $H$ defined over $\Ff_p$. \begin{definition} We call an algebraic group $A$ (over $C$) \emph{integrable}, if there is a one-dimensional algebraic group $H$ such that we have the following. \begin{enumerate} \item $\widehat{A}\cong \widehat{H^n}$.
+3.1]{K6} from the case of $A=\ga^n$ to the case of $A=H^n$ for any 1-dimensional algebraic group $H$ defined over $\Ff_p$. \begin{definition} We call an algebraic group $A$ (over $C$) \emph{integrable}, if there is a one-dimensional algebraic group $H$ such that we have the following (in the case of $\ch(C)=0$, we drop the item $(3)$ below). \begin{enumerate} \item $\widehat{A}\cong \widehat{H^n}$.

 \item The map $\mathrm{End}(\widehat{H})\to \mathrm{End}_C(\Omega^{\inv}_H)$($=C$) is onto.

 \item $H$ is \emph{$\Ff_p$-isotrivial} i.e. $H\cong H^{\fr}$. \end{enumerate} \end{definition} \begin{remark} To make the item $(2)$ in the definition above meaningful, one needs to notice that a formal group homomorphism induces a map on invariant forms.
 It is well-known and follows e.g. from \cite[Corollary IV.4.3]{Si}.
 In a more general case of higher invariant forms, it follows from Proposition \ref{homspecial}. \end{remark}